-This article was developed in collaboration with Winston Preparatory School, a school that has taken a leading role in working with students with nonverbal learning disorder.
+This article was developed in collaboration with Winston Preparatory School, a school that has taken a leading role in working with students with nonverballearning disorder.

-When we think of learning disorders, we tend to think of dyslexia and other disorders involving language — that is, kids who have trouble decoding language and learning to read.
+and other disorders involving language — that is, kids who have trouble decoding language and learning to read.

-But there is another, less well-known type of learning disorder that’s not about verbal communication — hence it’s called nonverbal learning disorder (NVLD).
+But there is another, less well-known type of learning disorder that’s not about verbal communication — hence it’s called nonverbal learning disorder (NVLD or NLD).
 According to a recent study, it affects an estimated 3 to 4 percent of kids in North America.
-It isn’t an official diagnosis like ADHD and autism — in fact many kids who have nonverbal learning challenges have those diagnoses.
-But experts say focusing on NVLD explains what’s happening with kids — and how to help them learn — better than those diagnoses.
+It isn’t an officialdiagnosis

-NVLD and recognizing patterns
+Nonverbal learning disorder and recognizing patterns

-Kids who have NVLD do not have trouble decoding language, reading, or learning information in a rote way.
+Kids who have nonverbal learning disorder (NVLD) do not have trouble decoding language, reading, or learning information in a rote way.
 As Scott Bezsylko, executive director of Winston Preparatory Schools, puts it, “Think of it as the opposite of dyslexia.”
 The problems these kids have involve, he says, all the other kinds of learning.
 “All the stuff that involves understanding information — relationships, concepts, ideas, patterns.”

 These deficits — all things related to the right hemisphere of the brain — can affect a child’s ability to do a surprising variety of things.
 Physical coordination, social interaction, problem solving, organizing thoughts, planning — all these things can be challenging.
 They seem very different, but the unifying theme is that each requires the ability to recognize patterns or concepts and then apply them to new situations.